wp-plugins/dukapress/readme.txt

 == Changelog ==

+= 1.3.2.1 =
+* A quick bug fix release for a bug that affected the WordPress post edit screen.

 = 1.3.2 =
 * A quick bug fix release.
 This fix removes the hard coded image dimensions in the dukapress.js file.